brightbox/docs.brightbox.com/content/reference/accounts.md

 [Billing Support Request](/reference/billing/#support_request) and request that your account should be closed.

-A final invoice will usually be issued within a few days and your account will be closed.
+A final invoice will usually be issued within seven days and your account will be closed.